Test Runner (Twister)

 fixture: <expression>

-Only one fixture can be defined per testcase and the fixture name has to be unique across all tests in the test suite.
+Only one fixture can be defined per test scenario and the fixture name has to be unique across all tests in the test suite.

 pytest_root: <list of pytest testpaths> (default pytest)

-Specify a list of pytest directories, files or subtests that need to be executed when a test case begins to run.
+Specify a list of pytest directories, files or subtests that need to be executed when a test scenario begins to run.
 The default pytest directory is pytest.
-After the pytest run is finished, Twister will check if the test case passed or failed according to the pytest report.
+After the pytest run is finished, Twister will check if the test scenario passed or failed according to the pytest report.
 As an example, a list of valid pytest roots is presented below:

 harness_config: